-B. I hereby state that I or members of my immediate family have the following affiliations or interests and have taken part in the following transactions that, when considered in conjunction with my position with or relation to the Missouri Emergency Nurses Association ("Association") or any of its affiliates or subsidiaries, might possibly constitute a conflict of interest.
+B. I hereby state that I or members of my immediate family have the following affiliations or interests and have taken part in the following transactions that, when considered in conjunction with my position with or relation to the MOENA or any of its affiliates or subsidiaries, might possibly constitute a conflict of interest.
 (Check "none" where applicable.)

 II.
 OUTSIDE INTERESTS

-Identify any position held by yourself or a member of your immediate family in any outside concern from which the Association or any of its subsidiaries or affiliates secures goods or services or that provides services competitive with the Association or any of its subsidiaries or affiliates.
+Identify any position held by yourself or a member of your immediate family in any outside concern from which MOENA or any of its subsidiaries or affiliates secures goods or services or that provides services competitive with MOENA or any of its subsidiaries or affiliates.

 (________) none